Imadeddine-amokrane/github-slideshow/_posts/0000-01-02-Imadeddine-amokrane.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to GitHub Desktop slide!"
 ---

 Everyone has a lan until he get punched in the mouth